Mastering The Art of Business Idea Pitching

 2. Merger: Involves the consolidation of two existing companies to form a new, unified entity.

-3. Initial Public Offering (IPO): Occurs when a private company initiates its first public sale of stocks, enabling it to raise capital from public investors.
+3. Initial Public Offering (IPO): This occurs when a private company initiates its first public sale of stocks, enabling it to raise capital from public investors.

 3 Types of Pitches for Entrepreneurs

-While effective pitches share fundamental elements, it’s crucial to employ different types based on the context.
+While effective pitches share fundamental elements, employing different types based on the context is crucial.
 To enhance your chances of success, customize your pitch to align with your audience and the available time frame.

 1. The Elevator Pitch